SEO for SaaS: Actionable Tips on How to Grow Traffic for Your SaaS Company

 In the past, we can get away with aggressive optimizations like keyword stuffing, SEO cloaking, and other tactics to rank in a matter of months, if not weeks.

-So, to succeed in SEO in 2019, there’s no shortcut to actually having relevant, valuable content published regularly.
+So, to succeed in SaaS SEO in 2021, there’s no shortcut to actually having relevant, valuable content published regularly.
 Both quantity and quality are equally important here.
 While this might mean bad news for some of us, this will ultimately create a better environment for everyone: the ones that actually know about their niche wins, while those who are only looking for quick bucks will be naturally eliminated.

 Even then, simply publishing good content regularly won’t cut it.
 There are over 4 million blog posts published daily.
 So, it’s getting harder and harder to get noticed nowadays.
 Think of good, relevant content as a prerequisite to successful SEO for SaaS companies.